SMART Goals: Hurry Up and Take Your Time

 But good documentation goes beyond keeping accurate financial records.
 Safety should be your number one priority.
 Customers, employees, and other stakeholders will want to know that your workplace, products, and services are safe.
 Document—and be prepared to publicize—employee training and safety measures (such as mask-wearing), sanitizing of your work space, and other measures you take to ensure safety.

 Pay particular attention to the needs of front-line workers who are dealing with the public or otherwise exposing themselves to risks.
 Ensure that they are treated in a non-discriminatory manner and given the resources they need to protect themselves—and document the measures you take.
 This isn’t just the right thing to do, it also shields your company from liability.

-SMART and Flexible Financial Planning
+SMART Goals and Flexible Financial Planning

 It’s understandable if your attention has been focused on survival and how to keep the lights on.
 And now you are busy trying to think of all the details of how to get up and running.
 Real financial planning and looking into the future may seem impossible—particularly when the future is so uncertain.
 But it’s important to do some kind of financial planning, particularly since the pandemic probably blew your previous plans out of the water.

 Seek out simple financial models that allow you to think ahead.
 You don’t have to get detailed and complicated; in fact, it’s probably better if you don’t since everything is uncertain.
 Flexibility is the name of the game.
 You want to be prepared to pivot and move in a new direction as circumstances change.